sjaehn/BAngr/README.md

 the four instances by dragging the white point of the central controller field to the respective instance.

+The flexible amount of speed and spin can be increased or decreased by dragging or scrolling the white arrows on the outside the repective dial.
+The behaviour of the flexible amount can be controlled by the audio input signal.
+Set the type (level, lows, mids, highs) and the amount of control (from 0 = random to 1 = full control) of, its lows, its mids, or its hights.
+And let the white pont move to the music.
+Or leave everything in the random state.

 More about XRegion at http://www.airwindows.com/xregion/ .